jrderuiter/snakemake-cnvseq/README.md

 credits to the authors by citing the URL of this repository and, if available, its DOI (see above).

+### Step 2: Install dependencies

+To be able to run the workflow, you need to have snakemake and pandas installed.
+The various tools (e.g. bwa, samtools) also need to be installed or can be managed via snakemake using conda (with the --use-conda flag).

-### Step 2: Configure workflow
+### Step 3: Configure workflow

-Configure the workflow according to your needs by editing the config file `config.yaml` and the samples file `samples.tsv`.
+Configure the workflow according to your needs by editing the files `config.yaml` and `samples.tsv`.
+Note that fastq file paths can be specified as local file paths or remote http-based urls (other options can be added on request).

+Optionally, spleen samples can be supplied to normalize for background variation that is not corrected for by QDNAseq's adjustment for QC-content and mappability.
+Spleen samples are be distinguished by labeling them as "spleen" in the `type` column of `samples.tsv` file.
+Tumor samples should simply be labeled "tumor".

-### Step 3: Execute workflow
+### Step 4: Execute workflow

-Test your configuration by performing a dry-run via
+Test your configuration by performing a dry-run using

     snakemake -n